Can a Trustee Be a Beneficiary?

-Beneficiaries, for their part, will have to remain extra vigilant during administration to ensure the trustee’s status as a beneficiary of the trust does not get in the way of their administering the trust ethically.
+Beneficiaries, for their part, will have to remain extra vigilant during administration to ensure the trustee’s status as a beneficiary of the trust does not get in the way of their administering the trust fairly.

 Who Can Be a Trustee?

-When a traditional living trust is created, it is standard for the creator of the trust (i.e., the settlor) to nominate themselves as the sole trustee and beneficiary of their trust during their lifetime.
-When discussing a trustee and beneficiary conflict of interest, it is usually in reference to the successor trustee (i.e., the person nominated by the settlor to take over as trustee upon their becoming incapacitated or dying) having also been named as a beneficiary.
-This double role may not pose a problem if, say, the trustee is the sole beneficiary of the trust, but if the trustee is a beneficiary of a trust with multiple beneficiaries, it may be more challenging to fairly manage the trust.
+When discussing trustee and beneficiary conflicts of interest, it is usually in reference to the successor trustee (i.e., the person nominated by the settlor to take over as trustee upon their death or incapacitation) having also been named as a beneficiary.
+This double role won’t pose a problem if he trustee is the sole beneficiary of the trust, but if the trustee is a beneficiary of a trust with multiple trust beneficiaries, it may be challenging for the trustee to fairly manage the trust.

 - You must be 18 years of age or older.